 - complementing solutions acquired by FXA customers.

 The Australian government’s decision to introduce a Modern Slavery Act 2018 is fully supported by Fuji Xerox.
-Fuji Xerox has been recognised as a UNGC LEAD company since 2010 supporting the ten principles that pave the way to address human rights, labour rights, environmental initiatives, anti-corruption and the fight against slavery in supply chains.
+Fuji Xerox has been a UNGC Participant member since 2010 supporting the ten principles that pave the way to address human rights, labour rights, environmental initiatives, anti-corruption and the fight against slavery in supply chains.

 Our local stakeholders increasingly wish to learn more about the environmental and labour practices of our suppliers, their record and implementation of health and safety practices, and our responses to the complex problem of conflict minerals in our upstream supply chain.

 As such, our procurement processes and policies rigour help FXA establish sustainable relationships with suppliers in accordance with our corporate social responsibly activities, our risk management practices, and our corporate governance policies.

 We ensure our approach for: